 Of these Kwan's the largest were the Chung Do Kwan and Ji Do Kwan.
 Many of the Kwan's still operate as global friendship societies and organisations and are attracting renewed interest as a growing number Tae Kwon Do practitioners seek to reconnect to the older heritage and traditions.

-In fact many Tae Kwon Do practitioners now regard the Kwan's as 'the' legitimate authorities for development and rank and less so the institutions and federations that are often more rigid and controlling.
+In fact many Tae Kwon Do practitioners now regard the Kwan's as 'the' legitimate authorities for development, recognition and certification of rank and less so the institutions and federations that are often more rigid and controlling.